maxwellROBERTSON/Heatstroke/README.md

-# Masters_Group_Project_Network
+# Heatstroke
-A initial creation of a networking solution to be used in my Master's group project using yojimbo.
+A multiplayer fps engine

 To run on windows:
 > premake5 vs2022